logicalclocks/hops-docs/docs/featurestore/featurestore.rst

 **Setting up roles and API keys**

-You also need to ensure to use the role that is specified in the *Advanced Options* when creating a Spark cluster in Databricks.
 Follow the steps described in `Connecting from Amazon SageMaker`_ for setting up Hopsworks API keys and AWS roles and access to secrets.
 Ensure that you specify the same role that is selected in the *Advanced Options* when you create the Spark cluster in Databricks.

 **Installing hopsworks-cloud-sdk**